-I don’t need to tell you cowboy boots are back (that’s old news now), but the question is: How do you wear them?
-Who would have thought we’d see the return of the western silhouette?
-We last saw these boots sometime in the ’90s when we obsessed over how Victoria Beckham wore them to England matches and watched Britney Spears perform in a pair with denim cutoffs and a diamante choker.
-But this season they’ve undergone a high-fashion makeover all thanks to the likes of Calvin Klein, Maison Margiela and Fendi (to name a few).
+I don’t need to tell you cowboy boots are back (that’s old news now).
+However, you might be wondering how to wear them.
+Who would have thought we’d see the return of the Western silhouette?
+We last saw these boots sometime in the ’90s when we obsessed over how Victoria Beckham wore them to England matches.
+Then, we watched Britney Spears perform in a pair with denim cutoffs and a diamante choker.
+But this season, they’ve undergone a high-fashion makeover all thanks to the likes of Calvin Klein, Maison Margiela and Fendi (to name a few).

 As a stylist, I am obsessed with the style and want to pair them with quite literally everything.
 But when autumn started to approach, I was unsure whether I could actually wear this trend myself.
 I find boots really hard to buy because of that awkward “jeans hitting boots” situation.
 So it was time to stop browsing and start trying on all the new cowboy boots catching my eye.
 Cue lots of shoe horns and changing-room stress.
 Keep scrolling to see and shop my guide to wearing cowboy boots this autumn.

 1. Cowboy boots with jeans